Dublin People

 Lyons topping a poll where Sinn Féin, the Social Democrats, People Before Profit, Labour and the Greens appeared points to a strong personal vote for the leftist candidate, and even on a subconscious level, having independent next to his name could be a boon for his chances in his third Dáil bid.

-There are simply too many candidates to mention from the independent camp (for reference, they are Michael Burke, Kevin Coyle, Brian Garrigan, and Diarmaid Ó Conoráin) as well as candidates from smaller parties like Aontú (James Morris), People Before Profit (Bernard Mulvany) and Irish Freedom Party (Paul Fitzsimmons) but there is a wildcard in the pack.
+There are simply too many candidates to mention from the independent camp (for reference, they are Michael Burke, Kevin Coyle, Jamie McGlue, Brian Garrigan, and Diarmaid Ó Conoráin) as well as candidates from smaller parties like Aontú (James Morris), People Before Profit (Bernard Mulvany) and Irish Freedom Party (Paul Fitzsimmons) but there is a wildcard in the pack.

 In June, independent candidate Barry Heneghan, after receiving the backing of independent heavyweights Damian O’Farrell and Finian McGrath, scored 12.2% of the vote in Clontarf and was duly elected.